kkasra12/pythonClass981/FirstSession/README.md

 print(sum)
 ```

-### question: ask a number from user and write the each in seperate line
+### question: ask a number from user and write the each digit in seperate line
 > idea
 >
 > 256=25*10+6